iNPUTmice/p2/README.md

 ### Further optimizations

-Currently when receiving a push from a Jabber server the app server takes the domain name and the node id to look up a push token.
-If the node id is unique enough we don’t actually need the domain as a second identifier.
-However since push in general is still somewhat experimental I would like to keep the domain information for now to be able to properly debug the app server when something goes wrong and narrow down potential proplems to a specific server.
+Currently, when receiving a push from a Jabber server, the app server takes the domain name and the node id to look up a push token.
+If the node id is unique enough, we don’t actually need the domain as a second identifier.
+However since push in general is still somewhat experimental, I would like to keep the domain information for now to be able to properly debug the app server when something goes wrong and narrow down potential proplems to a specific server.

 The domain will be removed from the database once everything goes smoothly.